 This advice was given by Jimi Hendrix in 1968.
 Today in 2018 there is an incredible amount of tools and resources for learning how to play the guitar online, so we have no excuses!

-We have just seen the most popular guitar lesson sites of the Web.
+We have just seen the most popular guitar lesson sites on the Web.
+So many things to learn, so little time!
 Before joining a site, you should consider your current experience level.
+Here are some final thoughts to help you decide the best lessons site for you:

 - If you are starting from scratch or you are a beginner, Guitar Tricks is a great choice.

 - If you are already a beginner/intermediate guitar player and you want to study improvisation, chords harmony, soloing, explore various musical styles and other advanced techniques, Jamplay is the course for you.

-- If you're having hard-time deciding between Guitar Tricks and Jamplay, you'll find useful this Jamplay Vs Guitar Tricks comparison; still not sure?
-Then you must try our Free Lessons Search Engine: it's like Youtube, but only with the best video lessons
+- If you're having hard-time deciding between Guitar Tricks and Jamplay, you'll find useful this Jamplay Vs Guitar Tricks comparison

 - If you are an old-style guy and you prefer to stay disconnected while you're studying guitar, the DVDs of Learn & Master will make you happy.

 I wish you every success on your guitar journey!